thelogicgeek/mywebsite/README.md

 # About the video

-In this tutorial you'll learn how to create a simple but powerfull Content Management System (CMS) from scratch in ASP.NET Core 2.2.
+In this tutorial you'll learn how to create a simple but powerful Content Management System (CMS) from scratch in ASP.NET Core 2.2.

 This tutorial is a good start if you know the basics of C# but want to learn the next step in how to apply that knowledge if it comes to building data driven web applications.